zzubzq/apidocs/source/index.html.md

 # Mining Endpoints

-* The endpoints below allow to interact with Binance Pool.
+* The endpoints below allow to interact with Zzubzq Pool.
-* For more information on this, please refer to the [Binance Pool page](https://pool.binance.com/en)
+* For more information on this, please refer to the [Zzubzq Pool page](https://pool.zzubzq.com/en)

 ## Acquiring Algorithm (MARKET_DATA)